 If no errors are determined, then QA result will be added to the QC results to include in the average.

 CTIndex Reheated samples will not be used for dispute resolution due to the sensitivity of the test.

+CTIndex test specimens older than 2 weeks will also not be used.

 Scenarios on how to pay for Section 403 mixes and Density requirements.